 But why do you write ‘those’ kinds of books?

 Hmm.
 You mean the ones where flawed, multi-layered characters fall in love?
 The ones that promote committed relationships and monogamy?
 The ones that show that through strength and courage, a person can overcome adversity?
 The ones where two mature individuals share a beautiful and satisfying physical relationship that deepens and enhances their commitment to each other?
-Or do you mean the ones that gives you a smile of contentment and lifts your spirits?
+Or do you mean the ones that give you a smile of contentment and lift your spirits?
 If those are the kinds of books you’re talking about, then my answer is simple: Because they make me happy and they make other people happy, too.